IzzyLeech/Moto-Junkie/README.md

 ## User Stories

 * As a user, I want the website to be easily navigable.
-* As a user, I want the website to give me inforamtion on the current Moto GP Championship.
+* As a user, I want the website to give me details on the current Moto GP Championship.
-* As a user, I want to know the upcoming races.
+* As a user, I want to know about the upcoming races.
 * As a user, I want to know who is leading the championship.
 * As a user, I want to know who is competing in the championship and the team they are a part of.
-* As a user, I want to know who has place on the podium on the last races.
+* As a user, I want to know who has placed on the podium in the last races.
 * As a user, I want to easily navigate through the website.
-* As a user, I want to know if the website has soical media and where to access it
+* As a user, I want to know if the website has social media and where to access it
-* As a user, I want to  know the points scored on all races for each rider.
+* As a user, I want to  know the points scored in all races for each rider.

 ## Site Owner Goals
 * Promote the sport of moto racing.
-* Increase the fanbase of Moto gp.
+* Increase the fanbase of Moto GP.
-* To encourage user to sign up for the newsletter.
+* To encourage the user to sign up for the newsletter.
-* Increase rankings on seach engines.
+* Increase rankings on search engines.
-* To have the website updated on the lastest race.
+* To have the website updated on the latest race.
-* To keep building on the Website in other area of motosports in the future.
+* To keep building on the Website in other areas of motorsports in the future.

 ### Requirements

 * An easy flowing user interface that is usable on different screen sizes.
-* Concise up to date information on all the section of the website.
+* Concise up to date information on all the sections of the website.
-* Aesthetic pleasing structure of the website so user don't feel lost.
+* Aesthetic pleasing structure of the website so users don't feel lost.

 ### Expections

 * I expect all information is up to date and correct.
 * I expect all navigation links to link to the correct part of the website.
-* I expect all social media links to work correctly and to a new tab but staying on Hitting The Apex.
+* I expect all social media links to work correctly and to a new tab but stay on Hitting The Apex.
-* I expect Newsletter submission are post to the correct database.
+* I expect Newsletter submissions are posted to the correct database.
-* I expect the website to be visually appeasing on all screeen sizes.
+* I expect the website to be visually appealing on all screen sizes.
-* I expect all inforamtion on the website to be relavent to Moto GP.
+* I expect all information on the website to be relevant to Moto GP.
-* I expect the website to be free flowing in nature of  accessibility.
+* I expect the website to be free flowing in the nature of accessibility.

 ## Design Choices

 ### Fonts

-For my fonts I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to search for a font that would suit the aesthetic of my website.
-From my search, I have decide to use two font styles.
+For my fonts, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to search for a font that would suit the aesthetic of my website.
+From my search, I have decided to use two font styles.
 The first font is called [Lora](https://fonts.google.com/specimen/Lora?query=Lora).
-This font is for the main font for all content inforamtion.
-Reasons for using this font are it been not to stylised and having a simple readable decor.
+This font is for the main font for all content information.
+The reasons for using this font are it has been not too stylized  and has a simple readable decor.
 The second font is called [Arvo](https://fonts.google.com/specimen/Arvo?query=arvo).
-This font is for all the headers and navigation bar.
-Reasons for using this font are having a differential style to Lora, so it can stand from the main content although it can compliment to it as well.
+This font is for all the headers and navigation bars.
+Reasons for using this font are having a different style to Lora, so it can stand from the main content although it can complement it as well.

 ### Icons

-I have use Icons from [Font Awesome Library](https://fontawesome.com/[) and [Flagicons](https://flagicons.lipis.dev/).
-The icons from Font Awesome are more for visual reprensation of socail media links and decor to resemble visual style for differrnt part of content ie flag, trophy and medals.
-The icons used from Flagicons will be more widely use throught the website for the purpose of indiacating the nationality of rider and where the team is based.
-It will also reprents the country where the races are taking place in.
+I have used Icons from [Font Awesome Library](https://fontawesome.com/[) and [Flagicons](https://flagicons.lipis.dev/).
+The icons from Font Awesome are more for a visual representation of social media links and decor to resemble visual style for different part of the content ie flag, trophy and medals.
+The icons used from Flagicons will be more widely used through the website for indicating the nationality of the rider and where the team is based.
+It will also represent the country where the races are taking place in.

 ### Colors

 I used [Encycolorpedia](https://encycolorpedia.com/) to pick out colors for my website.
-The main color I used throught the website was electric lime #ccff00 a color that is synonymous to fans of Moto GP that represent the color of Valentino Rossi leather's and bike fairings.
+The main color I used through  the website was electric lime #ccff00 a color that is synonymous to fans of Moto GP that represent the color of Valentino Rossi leathers  and bike fairings.
 To complement this color I used jet black #0A0A0A which scores a high contrast ratio on [Webaim](https://webaim.org/resources/contrastchecker/?fcolor=CCFF00&bcolor=0A0A0A).
-Using these two colors that work in function in reverse of foreground and background the user will not have diffcult experience of viewing the inforamtion of the website.
-I used blue lightning #3393FF for hover effect on the navigation bar, the tables, the social inks and the submit button.
-It was also implement on borders to distinguise different section of content.
-All of the rest of the colors that I used were to represnt the podium posistion for 1st(gold #D4AF37), 2nd(silver #C0C0C0), 3rd(bronze #cd7f32) and retired(violet #EE82EE)
+Using these two colors that work in function in reverse of foreground and background the user will not have difficult experience viewing the information of the website.
+I used blue lightning #3393FF for the hover effect on the navigation bar, the tables, the social inks, and the submit button.
+It was also implemented on borders to distinguish different sections of content.
+All of the rest of the colors that I used were to represent the podium positions for 1st(gold #D4AF37), 2nd(silver #C0C0C0), 3rd(bronze #cd7f32) and retired(violet #EE82EE).

 ### Stucture